gijs/applitude/index.md

 applitude comes with a domain specific language ("DSL") that allows to express frequently needed parts of iPhone applications in a very dense format.
 This language is made-to-measure to express iPhone apps, so instead of keywords like `if`, `then`, `while` for regular programming languages, it has keywords like `contentprovider`, `tableview`, `section` or `cell`.

-For example, this application displays [JSON data](https://github.com/ralfebert/applitude/blob/gh-pages/demo/devices.json) data about inventors loaded from an URL:
+For example, this application displays [JSON data](https://github.com/ralfebert/applitude/blob/gh-pages/demo/devices.json) about inventors loaded from an URL:

 ![Screenshots Inventors demo application](demo.png)